DCLMakerSTEAM/PlottingwithPython1/examples/README.md

 tell the user whether their number is odd or even?`
 ```

-If you want the AI to write you a different program that does something else, it is best to start a new conversation so that the AI (and you) do not get confused about what you are asking for.
+Pro Tip: If you want the AI to write you a different program that does something else, it is best to start a new conversation so that the AI (and you) do not get confused about what you are asking for.

+## AIs can create visualizations

-Once you find a dataset you wish to visualize, ask ChatGPT to write that code.
+Once you find a dataset you wish to visualize, ask ChatGPT to write the code to do that.
 For instance, you could ask:

 ```text
 I have a dataset that has GPS coordinates.